Type: Fictional / Spec project

 Industrial UI design sits at the intersection of two hard problems: information density and cognitive load.

-An operator is standing 1 to 2 meters from the screen, in a loud environment, with their hands and attention partly on the machine.
+An operator is standing 1-2 meters from the screen, in a loud environment, with their hands and attention partly on the machine.
 They need to know one thing immediately: is everything OK?
-If not, what, exactly, is wrong?
+If not, what exactly is wrong?
 They cannot afford choice overload (Hick's Law).
 They need large targets, fewer options, and high-contrast feedback.

-The design challenge was to serve all both without creating two separate products.
+The design challenge was to serve both without creating two separate products.

-The entire system is built on Atomic Design, from primitive tokens all the way up to full screens.
+I built the entire system on Atomic Design, from primitive tokens all the way up to full screens.
 Every element in the interface traces back to a shared foundation.

 Atoms include the low-level visual building blocks: process path indicators (wave and square variants, in blue / yellow / red / green, active / inactive), info bubbles (Warn / Error / Success / Info / Neutre), buttons (Default / Selected / Hover), and process state cards (Success / Error / Warn / Next / Actual).